 Stress management techniques such as physical therapy may be recommended, as well as an appliance.
 A splint or night guard fits over your top or bottom teeth and helps keep your teeth apart, thereby relaxing the muscles and reducing pain.
 There are different types of appliances used for different purposes.
 A nightguard helps you stop clenching or grinding your teeth and reduces muscle tension at night.
 It also helps protect the cartilage and joint surfaces.
 An anterior positioning appliance moves your jaw forward, relieves pressure on parts of your jaw and aids in disk repositioning.
 Appliances may be worn 24 hours a day or just at night to move your jaw into proper position.
 Appliances also help protect tooth wear.

 If your TMJ disorder has affected how your teeth fit together, you may need further treatment, such as bite adjustment (equilibration), orthodontics, jaw reconstruction or restorative dental work.
 Surgical options, such as arthroscopy and open joint repair, are reserved for severe cases.
-Dr. Straw does not consider TMJ surgery unless the jaw is dislocated and non-reducible or has severe degeneration or if the patient has undergone appliance treatment unsuccessfully.
+Dr. Straw and Dr. Jones do not consider TMJ surgery unless the jaw is dislocated and non-reducible or has severe degeneration or if the patient has undergone appliance treatment unsuccessfully.

-For more information about TMJ treatment at Orange County Oral Surgeons & Dental Implant Center or to make an appointment with Dr. Jason Straw, please call us at 949-727-7000!
-We look forward to your visit with our oral surgeon.
+For more information about TMJ treatment at Orange County Oral Surgeons & Dental Implant Center or to make an appointment with Dr. Jason Straw or Dr. Jennifer Jones, please call us at 949-727-7000!
+We look forward to your visit with our oral surgeons.